AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 ## Inroduction to Shell Scripting and User Input

-Being familiar with the use of terminal from our experiences and previous projects, we can see that we carried out some tasks with certain commands which executed corresponding outputs.
+Being familiar with the use of terminal from our previous experiences and projects, we can see that we carried out some tasks with certain commands which executed corresponding outputs.

-Basically, the idea of shell scripting is to automate and execute repeatative tasks, for example, in a situation where we have to download a thousand different times from the web, this task can be executed using a script that will perform this repeatitive tasks.
+Basically, the idea of shell scripting is to automate and execute repeatitive tasks, for example, in a situation where we have to download a thousand different times from the web, this task can be executed using a script that will perform this repeatitive tasks.
 Bash is a dialeect of shell syntax called the Bourne shell.
 Bash scripts are usually a series of commands saved in a text file with a .sh extension

 ## Shell Scripting Syntx Elements
 ##### - Variables:
 Bash allows us to be able to declare variables.
 This variables can be assinged to values which can be strings, numbers, or arrays.
-We can always call these variables by putting a dollar sign ($) in front of the name of the variable whenever there is a need to use it.
+We can always call these variables by putting a dollar sign ($) in front of the name of the variable whenever there is a need to use them.

 ###### Assingning Value to a Variable and Retrieving Value from a Variable
 Assingning variable to a value is done with an equality sign (=)